electronicayciencia/ATECC608-Tools/README.md

 - `state`: Display device internal state.
 - `write_8`: Write data in slot 08.
 - `write_enc`: Write data using a writing key.
+- `write_slot`: Write 32 bytes of data to any slot.

 Use cases (multiple commands):